All Episodes

 and Kelly was with Mattie and that's why they left

+in there.
 And the dog is howling ferociously.
+I mean,

-It's horrific to listen to.
+it's horrific to listen to.
 You know, all these moments

 are extremely dramatic, and I try to do justice to